cram2/cram_teaching/lectures/robot_programming_with_lisp/RPWL_internship_03_TF.md

 rosrun turtle_goal_referee referee
 ```

 Check out RViz for the frames.
-You can change the frames in the turtle_goal_referee/src/room.lisp and /goal-publisher.lisp files
+Add TF to the Display for that.
+You can also use `rosrun tf tf_echo "map" "goal_1"` to directly monitor the transform of goal_1.

-In Lisp, the following initislizes the connection to the TF buffer.
+In Lisp, the following initializes the connection to the TF buffer.
 ```lisp
 (defparameter *tf-listener* nil)